Parable of the Renegades

 The bladed projectile flew like a missile, its sharp tip piercing through the air.
 It was the injured man’s intention for the sword to crash through the window and create an exit, but the weapon barely missed its mark.
 Instead, the sword plunged itself into the wall just slightly below the window.

-The man cursed – either his accuracy had dulled or the injury to his arm made him lack the necessary force needed to launch the sword, which was the more likely answer.
+The man cursed his failure – either his accuracy had dulled or the injury to his arm made him lack the necessary force needed to launch the sword, which was the more likely answer.

 No matter the result, all of that created enough commotion to remind Logen he wasn’t alone.